barry-waldbaum-rl/reat-vm-setup/README.md

-# RL Admin Training VM Setup
+# REAT VM Setup

-1. Create a VPC in GPC with a custom subnet (172.18.0.0/16) in the region you want your VMs to run:
+1. Create a VPC in GCP with a custom subnet (172.18.0.0/16) in the region you want your VMs to run:

 Requirement | Specification
 ------------|--------------